The President's Team

 (850) 201-6059

-In that role, she helped shape legislative strategy, guided organizational development, and expanded strategic partnerships.
-Her work included monitoring and influencing national education policy, coordinating high-level meetings, and managing cross-functional projects—experience that informs her leadership at the College.
+Prior to joining TSC, Dr. Smit served as the National Advocacy and Research Specialist at Florida Virtual School.
+In this role, she contributed to legislative strategy, guided organizational planning, and expanded strategic partnerships.
+Her work included monitoring and influencing national education policy, coordinating high-level engagements, and managing complex, cross-functional initiatives—experience that continues to inform her leadership at the College.

-Dr. Smit’s career in education spans more than a decade and includes service as a paraprofessional, classroom teacher, and associate dean.
-She has led faculty development, school improvement planning, and student support initiatives in districts across Florida.
-Her work has consistently emphasized equity, mental health advocacy, and innovative approaches to teaching and learning.
+Dr. Smit’s career in education spans more than a decade, including service as a paraprofessional, classroom teacher, and associate dean.
+She has led faculty development efforts, guided school improvement planning, and supported student success initiatives across multiple Florida districts.
+Her work reflects a consistent focus on innovation, student achievement, and continuous improvement in teaching and learning.

 Chief Engagement Officer